Da'Quan Felton

 Da'Quan Marquis Felton (born January 13, 2001) is an American professional football wide receiver.
-He previously played college football for the Norfolk State Spartans and for the Virginia Tech Hokies.
+He played college football for the Norfolk State Spartans and for the Virginia Tech Hokies.

 Early life

 Felton was born on January 13, 2001, in Portsmouth, Virginia.
 He attended Churchland High School in Portsmouth where he earned first-team All-Region 4A as a receiver in his senior year.
 Felton won the state championship in the 300-meter hurdles event.

 College career

 Felton played college football for the Norfolk State Spartans from 2019 to 2022 and for the Virginia Tech Hokies from 2023 to 2024.
 He redshirted his first year and his second was cancelled due to the COVID-19 pandemic.
 Felton appeared in 23 games for Norfolk State, catching 67 passes for 1,065 yards and nine touchdowns.
 In his last game as a Spartan, he hauled in nine passes for 163 yards and three touchdowns against South Carolina State.
 He was named to the Second team All-MEAC in 2022.
 On December 21, 2022, Felton transferred to Virginia Tech.

 Felton played and started in all 25 games for the Hokies and tallied 70 receptions, 1,027 receiving yards, ten touchdowns and ten rushing yards.
 In 2024, against the Miami Hurricanes, Felton appeared to catch a Hail Mary pass in the endzone, from quarterback Kyron Drones, which would have won the game for Virginia Tech, but was controversially overturned after replay review.